 It’s not uncommon for autistic children to have some sort of motor difficulty.

-If your child is autistic and appears clumsy, uncoordinated, or walking on their toes, they may have a delay with their gross motor skills development.
+If your child is autistic and appears clumsy, uncoordinated, or walks on their toes, they may have a delay with their gross motor skills development.

-These issues can be detected as early as one month of age and will become more apparent as your child gets older and hits their developmental milestones later than their peers.
+They typically become more apparent as your child gets older and hits their developmental milestones later than usual.

-If you have an autistic child showing developmental delays, a autism spectrum disorder physical therapist for kids can help.
+If you have an autistic child showing developmental delays, a physical therapist experienced in supporting autistic children can help.

 3. ADD/ADHD

-If your child has ADHD they may struggle with their balance and other skills associated with gross motor skills development.
+If your child has ADHD, they may have trouble with their balance and other gross motor skills.

 4. Hypotonia